raghu13590/localAIUI/README.md

 This command will build and start the following services:
 - `searxng`: A search engine service.
-- `ollama_langchain`: The backend service for handling AI queries.
+- `ollama`: The backend service for handling AI queries.
 - `frontend`: The frontend service for the web application.

 ### Step 3: Access the Application